Selected Verses from Caigentan, Reflections on Vegetable Roots 菜根譚

 In this post, I’ve gathered a few selected verses from Reflections on Vegetable Roots (菜根譚) that felt meaningful to me.
 I hope they offer gentle guidance and maybe even a small moment of clarity as you continue on your own path.

 The wind passes through a bamboo grove.
 When it’s gone, no sound remains.
-Geese fly over a frozen pond.
+Geese fly over a winter pond.
 When they’re gone, no reflection remains.
-In the same way, when something happens, a virtuous person’s mind responds.
-When it is over, the mind settles back into its natural state. 風來疏竹, 風過而竹不留聲; 雁渡寒潭, 雁去而潭不留影。 故君子事來而心始現, 事去而心隨空。 | Link to blog |
+Thus, when things arise, a person of character responds.
+When things pass, their mind returns to openness. 風來疏竹, 風過而竹不留聲; 雁渡寒潭, 雁去而潭不留影。 故君子事來而心始現, 事去而心隨空。 | Link to blog |

 More will be added over time.